Skardu, پاکستان - Things to Do in Skardu

 Insider Tips

-Carry cash as ATMs are limited and credit cards rarely accepted outside major hotels
+Carry cash as ATMs are limited and credit cards rarely accepted - bring Pakistani Rupees from major cities

 Explore Activities in Skardu